MRI-NOBEL/Perfusion-NOBEL/README.md

 # Perfusion-NOBEL
-Pre-clinical DSC-MRI perfusion map generator written in Python
+Pre-clinical DSC-MRI perfusion map generator written in Python.
+Optimized for the analysis of brain disease models in rats.
+ (WIP)